19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (5) If no written representation is received by the Authority within the time specified in subsection (2) or if any written representation made under that subsection is subsequently withdrawn, the Authority may immediately carry out the modifications as specified in the notice given under that subsection.

-### Suspension or revocation, etc., of airport licence
+### Revocation or suspension, etc., of airport licence

 39\.—(1) If the Authority is satisfied that —